Augmentations and immersed Lagrangian fillings: Introduction

 \begin{enumerate} \item[(3)] Given a $1$-dimensional Legendrian knot, $\Lambda \subset J^1\R$, with a $\rho$-graded MCF $\mathcal{C}_\Lambda$ with $\rho \neq 1$ (resp. $\rho=1$), we produce a Legendrian filling $\Sigma$ of $\Lambda$ (resp. a Legendrian cobordism $\Sigma: U\rightarrow \Lambda$) with a $2$-dimensional $\rho$-graded MCF $\mathcal{C}_{\Sigma}$ extending $\mathcal{C}_\Lambda$. \end{enumerate}

-In Section \ref{sec:aug} we provide such a construction via an induction on the complexity of the front projection of $\Lambda$.
-This construction is simplified by making use of a standard form for MCFs (the ``$SR$-form'') introduced by Henry.
+In Section \ref{sec:aug} we provide such a construction via an induction on the complexity of the front projection of $\Lambda$. \dr{The resulting cobordism is built up out of elementary building blocks that include those used in constructing decomposable, embedded Lagrangian cobordisms (Legendrian isotopies, pinch and unknot moves) as well as clasp moves that produce double points in the Lagrangian projection.
+Care is taken to ensure that at each step the MCF can be extended over the cobordism, and these considerations are simplified by} making use of a standard form for MCFs (the ``$SR$-form'') introduced by Henry.

+\begin{remark} \dr{For embedded, decomposable SFT cobordisms, explicit computations of induced DGA maps and in particular induced augmentations are possible via the results of \cite{EHK}, and this approach has been commonly used in the literature.
+A possible alternate route to proving Theorem \ref{thm:main} could be to extend the arsenal from \cite{EHK} to include computations of the immersed DGA map associated to the Clasp Move and attempt a similar inductive construction in this context.
+Such a computation would be useful more generally for handling immersed Lagrangian cobordisms within the framework of \cite{EHK}.
+We leave this as an interesting direction for possible future research, while noting that the approach taken in the current article and \cite{PanRu1} is independent of \cite{EHK} in both the foundations (based on \cite{EESLCH, Ekh}) and computational methods (based on \cite{RuSu1,RuSu3}).} \end{remark}